RoniFridman/Hackathon_Diabetes_Implications/README.md

 This README provides an overview of the hackathon project focused on exploring the medical implications resulting from Type 2 Diabetes.
 The project aimed to build predictive models to determine if a patient will have cardiovascular complications within the next 10 years.
 The project involved data preprocessing, feature engineering, model building, and an innovative optimization framework to provide personalized recommendations for patients.

 ## Project Details
+Although the project is only a prototype, this is the vision of the project as a whole.
+The project was in 2 phases.
+First we created a ML model that is able to predict a binary variable of "will the patient have a cardiovascular implication in the next 10 years".
+After that, on the second phase, we create a product that uses this model, and create a custom made plan for the patient that is both minimal and robust due to the unique kind of optimization used as our model (refrences are added to the article used).

 ### Data
 The dataset used for this project contained the following features: